Thomas Klenke

 Thomas Klenke (born 31 October 1966 in Bad Pyrmont, Lower Saxony) is a German auto racing driver.
-In 2005 he competed in the FIA World Touring Car Championship for Ford Hotfiel Sport in a Ford Focus.
+In 2005, he competed in the FIA World Touring Car Championship for Ford Hotfiel Sport in a Ford Focus.
 The car was uncompetitive and Klenke scored no championship points with a best placed finish of tenth in Oschersleben.
 The team did not return to the WTCC in 2006.

-In 2009 he won the 24 Hours of Nürburgring AT class in an alternative fuelled Volkswagen Scirocco GT24-CNG alongside Vanina Ickx, Peter Terting and Klaus Niedzwiedz.
+In 2009 Klenke won the 24 Hours of Nürburgring AT class in an alternative fuelled Volkswagen Scirocco GT24-CNG alongside Vanina Ickx, Peter Terting and Klaus Niedzwiedz.

-His previous racing included Formula Renault in 1991.
+Klenke's previous racing included Formula Renault in 1991.
 Most of his career has been spent in touring cars, competing in the German Touring Car Challenge, winning the championship in 2002 with Hotfiel Sport.
 Klenke also competed as an independent driver in the European Touring Car Championship.